hypo69/hypo/docs/gemini/en/consultant/src/goog/quickstart.md

 """
 .. module:: src.goog
     :platform: Windows, Unix
-   :synopsis:  This module provides a quickstart example for interacting with the Google Apps Script API.
-It demonstrates how to create a new script project and upload files.
+    :synopsis: Module for interacting with the Google Apps Script API.
 """
 import json

-# Import necessary modules.
+MODE = 'dev'

+"""
+Module for interacting with the Google Apps Script API.
+This module demonstrates how to create a new Google Apps Script project, upload code and manifest files, and obtain the script's URL.
+"""

 from pathlib import Path

 from google.auth.transport.requests import Request